Skip to Content

 It is illegal for employers to retaliate against employees who report disability discrimination.
 Retaliation can take the form of termination, demotion, unfair disciplinary actions, or unfavorable changes to work conditions.
 Reporting discrimination should not jeopardize your employment status, and those experiencing retaliation have additional legal protections and can file complaints to address these violations.

 Employees should be aware not only of their protection against retaliation but also of the processes available to report such acts.
 Establishing a support network, whether through employee resource groups or external support services, can provide additional strength and reassurance in these situations.
-Seeking legal guidance early in the process can also fortify one's position and help navigate the complexities of retaliation allegations with assistance from a skilled disability discrimination attorney.
+Seeking guidance from a disability discrimination attorney early in the process can also fortify one's position and help navigate the complexities of retaliation allegations.

 Don’t wait to address your legal needs—connect with a skilled disability discrimination lawyer at Brown Kwon & Lam.
 Call (212) 295-5828 or get in touch with us to book your consultation.